pagkly/Zed/Investopedia4/Capitalization The Whys and Hows.md

 Capitalizing assets has many benefits.
 Because long-term assets are costly, expensing the cost over future periods reduces significant fluctuations in income, especially for small firms.
 Many lenders require companies to maintain a specific [[debt-to-equity ratio]](https://www.investopedia.com/terms/d/debtequityratio.asp).
 If large long-term assets were expensed immediately, it could compromise the required ratio for existing loans or could prevent firms from receiving new loans.

-Also, capitalizing expenses increases a company's asset balance without affecting its liability balance.
-As a result, many financial ratios will appear favorable.
+Also, capitalizing expenses increases a company's asset balance without affecting its [[Liability|liability]] balance.
+As a result, many financial ratios [[Will|will]] appear favorable.
 Despite this benefit, it should not be the motivation for capitalizing an expense.

 ## Depreciation

-The process of writing off an asset over its useful life is referred to as [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp), which is used for fixed assets, such as equipment. [[Amortization]](https://www.investopedia.com/terms/a/amortization.asp) is used for intangible assets, such as intellectual property.
+The process of writing off an asset over its [[Useful Life|useful life]] is referred to as [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp), which is used for fixed assets, such as equipment. [[Amortization]](https://www.investopedia.com/terms/a/amortization.asp) is used for intangible assets, such as intellectual property.
 Depreciation deducts a certain value from the asset every year until the full value of the asset is written off the balance sheet.

 ### Income Statement